Waziup/learning-center-content/content/en/solutions/cattle_rustling/guide.md

 }
 ````

 **NOTE:** It takes a while to obtain an accurate GPS lock on the location of the board.
-Could take anywhere from seconds to several minutes for values to begin showing up in the serial monitor in this form
+This Could take anywhere from seconds to several minutes for values to begin showing up in the serial monitor in this form

-**Sats:** vvvvv **Location:** xxxxx yyyyy **Altitude:** zzzzz ttttt ddddd
+**Sats:** vvvvv **Location:** xxxxx yyyyy **Altitude:** zzzzz

 where:
 - vvvvv is the number of satelites the tracker sees
 - xxxxx is the longitude
 - yyyyy is the latitude
-- zzzzz is the altitude
-- ttttt is time of receiving the coordinates
-- ddddd is date

 **Step \#3:** Tracking Using Geofencing
 =======================================